Why visualize financial transactions?

-This is actually a theft.
+This is actually a theft (see details of Mr A’s bitcoin fraud).
 On 13 June 2011, ‘Mr A’s’ slush fund was compromised and payout address changed to ‘Mr D’s’ account.

 Here is the same network, with this chain isolated and expanded back to our suspected money launderer (just two hops from the ‘thief’).

 Visualizing this data makes it easy to find anomalies and outliers in vast quantities of data.
 An investigator could also use these charts as a case management tool, adding notes and comments to nodes during the investigation.